gouravkhunger/jekyll-url-metadata/README.md

 {% assign meta = "https://wikipedia.org" | metadata %}
 ```

-The `metadata` filter extracts the meta data from the given url string.
+The `metadata` filter extracts the meta data from the given url string and returns the data as a `Hash`.

 These are the values that are extracted: